 We live in a multivariate world, and effective modeling of financial portfolios, including their construction, allocation, forecasting, and risk analysis, simply is not possible without explicitly modeling the dependence structure of their assets.
 Dependence structure can drive portfolio results more than many other parameters in investment and risk models - sometimes even more than their combined effects.
 But the literature provides relatively little to define the finite-sample distributions of dependence measures in useable and useful ways under challenging, real-world financial data conditions.
 Yet this is exactly what is needed to make valid inferences about their estimates, and to use these inferences for essential purposes such as hypothesis testing, dynamic monitoring, realistic and granular scenario and reverse scenario analyses, and mitigating the effects of correlation breakdowns during market upheavals.
 This work develops a new and straightforward method, Nonparametric Angles-based Correlation (NAbC), for defining the finite-sample distributions of any dependence measure whose matrix of pairwise associations is positive definite (e.g. Pearson's, Kendall's, Spearman's, the Tail Dependence Matrix, and others).
 The solution remains valid under marginal asset distributions characterized by notably different and varying degrees of serial correlation, non-stationarity, heavy-tailedness, and asymmetry.
-Importantly, NAbC's p-values and confidence intervals remain analytically consistent across levels: those of the entire matrix are consistent with those of all the pairwise cells.
-Finally, NAbC maintains validity even when selected cells in the matrix are frozen for a given scenario or stress test, thus enabling flexible, granular, and realistic scenarios.
+Importantly, NAbC provides p-values and confidence intervals at both the matrix level and the pairwise cell level, for both one and two-sample tests, with analytical consistency across levels.
+Finally, NAbC maintains validity even when selected cells in the matrix are frozen, thus enabling flexible, granular, and realistic scenarios and stress tests.
 NAbC stands alone in providing all of these capabilities simultaneously, and should prove to be a very useful means by which we can better understand and manage financial portfolios in our multivariate world.

 This monograph is organized as follows: Section 2 below is an Introduction and Background that discusses various challenges of the problem to be addressed, along with an overview of the dependence measures that define the range of application of NAbC as its solution.
-The next section treats estimation of these dependence measures, making some suggestions for possible improvements in this area while also making clear that estimation is beyond the scope of NAbC's core methodology.
+The next section treats estimation of these dependence measures, making some suggestions for possible improvements in this area while also making clear that estimation is beyond the scope of NAbC's core methodology: NAbC provides the sampling distributions of these estimates to enable inferences about them, not the estimates themselves.
 Section 4 develops NAbC, first with a brief and relevant literature review, followed by NAbC's fully analytic derivation for a narrow but foundational special case.
 This solution serves to make seamless the transition to the general case at the end of Section 4.
-Section 5 demonstrates how the fully general solution can be applied in fully flexible scenarios within the framework of the all-pairwise matrix.
+Section 5 demonstrates how the general solution can be applied in fully flexible scenarios within the framework of the all-pairwise matrix, something that has not been done in the current literature.
 This is followed in Section 6 by a full empirical example covering all of NAbC's inferential capabilities.
 Section 7 explains how NAbC can be used to define a new, generalized entropy with probabilistic meaning and motivation, giving it many advantages over its distance-based competitors.
 Finally, I conclude in Section 9 with directions for future research, as well as direct applications of NAbC in related areas, such as causal modeling.